-10 CSR 40-3.040 Requirements for Protection of the Hydrologic Balance
+10 CSR 40-3.040 Requirements for Protection of the Hydrologic Balance material will be provided at the cost established by state law.

 PURPOSE: This rule sets forth the requirements for protection of the hydrologic balance pursuant to sections 444.810 and 444.885.2(10), RSMo.